schireson/pytest-alembic/README.md

 data](http://pytest-alembic.readthedocs.io/en/latest/custom_data.html)
 (to be inserted automatically before a given revision).

-Sometimes when writing a particularly knarly data migration, it helps to be able to practice a little timely TDD, since there’s always the potential you’ll trash your actual production data.
+Sometimes when writing a particularly gnarly data migration, it helps to be able to practice a little timely TDD, since there’s always the potential you’ll trash your actual production data.